neo4j-partners/hands-on-lab-neo4j-and-azure/Lab_7_Agent_Memory/README.md

 1. Open the first notebook: `01_memory_context_provider.ipynb`
 2. Work through each notebook in order
-3. Notebook 2 builds on concepts from Notebook 1
+3. Each notebook builds on concepts from the previous one

 ## Entity Extraction Dependencies